 3. Ring-Tailed Cats

 The ring-tailed cat, also known as just a ringtail, looks like a hybrid of a feline and a ring-tailed lemur, and while it bears a striking resemblance to the aforementioned genet, it is actually in the procyonid family, making it more closely related to raccoons.
-This striking creature can be found throughout the Southwestern United State, northern Mexico, and even parts of Oregon .
+This striking creature can be found throughout the Southwestern United States, northern Mexico, and even parts of Oregon .
 They are nocturnal, although sometimes they are active at dusk.
 Like genets, they are preferentially carnivorous, although they can have some omnivorous tendencies, feeding on small mammals, birds, reptiles, berries, and even carrion .

 As of current, they are very rare in the pet trade, although they used to be available more often.
-Native wildlife laws would make them illegal in their native range as well as most states.
+Native wildlife laws would make them illegal in their native range as well as in most states.

 4. Asian Palm Civet